folio-org/raml-module-builder/README.md

   notice is the main class that will be run when running your module.
 Notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.

-- The `maven-resources-plugin`, which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html documentation based on the RAML files.
+- The `maven-resources-plugin` which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html documentation based on the RAML files.